1966 Atlantic hurricane season: Hurricane Alma

-Tropical Storm Two
+June tropical storm

 A strong tropical wave developed into a tropical depression in the northwestern Caribbean Sea on June 28.
 The depression moved slowly northward and although it remained poorly defined throughout its duration, the system intensified into a tropical storm early the following day.
 Also despite being described as poorly defined, the wind field was well organized, especially in the northeastern quadrant.
 Around 14:00 UTC on June 29, the storm made landfall on Cuba's south coast just west of the modern-day border of Artemisa and Mayabeque provinces with winds of 40 mph.
 The cyclone emerged into the Straights of Florida several hours later.
 Early on June 30, the system peaked with sustained winds of 45 mph and a minimum pressure of 1004 mbar while approaching the Florida Keys.
 Continuing northward, the storm passed just west of the Tampa Bay area on July 1 before striking Cedar Key at 22:00 UTC with winds of 45 mph.
 The system curved northeastward and weakened to a tropical depression over southern Georgia at 06:00 UTC on July 2, about 12 hours before dissipating.

 The storm spawned two tornadoes, one of which destroyed two aircraft at Palm Beach International Airport; the other touched down in Vero Beach and caused minimal effects.
 The storm dropped heavy rainfall in some areas of Florida, with a peak total of 10 in in Everglade City and Jacksonville.
 The precipitation in Jacksonville resulted in $50,000 in damage to roadways.
 Additionally, the cyclone brought "beneficial rains" to South Carolina.